Hawstyyy/kuba/README.md

-Recreation of https://kuba.audio/ for practice and learning
+Replica of https://kuba.audio/ for practice and learning